 Phytoplanktons and zooplanktons are two types of planktons that are found in water.
-Phytoplanktons are plants while zooplanktons are animals, this is the main difference between them.
-Larval Crustaceans, krills are examples of zooplanktons; algae and diatoms are examples of phytoplanktons.
+Phytoplanktons are plants, while zooplanktons are animals; this is the main difference between them.
+Larval crustaceans and krills are examples of zooplankton; algae and diatoms are examples of phytoplankton.

 What Is Phytoplankton?